DHTMLX/gantt-docs/data/desktop/zooming.md

 The detailed information about the zooming module and its API is given in the article desktop/zoom.md.

+{{sample 03_scales/14_scale_zoom_by_wheelmouse.html}}

 Custom zooming settings
 ----------------------

+In case you don't want to use the zooming module and prefer controlling scale settings manually, you can do so via corresponding configuration options.

 In fact, implementing a zooming feature means defining several presets of the time scale configuration (zoom levels) and providing the user with the ability to switch between them.